Well-being through Collective Joy

 Read More

-A conversation on awe with Dacher Keltner, PhD
+A Conversation on Awe with Dacher Keltner, PhD

-A conversation on awe with Dacher Keltner, PhD
+A Conversation on Awe with Dacher Keltner, PhD

 Dacher Keltner, PhD., is a researcher and professor at the University of California, Berkeley, where he teaches and runs the Berkeley Social Interaction Laboratory.
 He has studied intrapersonal characteristics and functions of emotion and now focuses on how positive emotions, such as awe, compassion, desire, and pride shape an individual’s relationships, physical environment, and sources of pleasure.
 In this interview with Dr. Keltner, we spoke about the science of awe and about his latest book, Awe: The new science of everyday wonder and how it can transform your life.